guidesmiths/node-madgex/README.md

 dataFrom | ISO format date
 dateTi | ISO format date

-...and much more. refer to the Magic REST documentation for full set of params.
+...and much more. refer to the Madgex REST documentation for full set of params.

 ##jobinfo.search.full(params, done)